mdelrosa/eec266_project/README.md

 # eec266_project
-Project for Fall 2019 offering of EEC 266, Information Theory, at UC Davis including replication of numerical results from  “Maximum Mutual In- formation Design for MIMO Systems With Imperfect Chan- nel Knowledge” [1].
+Project for Fall 2019 offering of EEC 266, Information Theory, at UC Davis including replication of numerical results from  “Maximum Mutual Information Design for MIMO Systems With Imperfect Channel Knowledge” [1].

 Oct.
 2010.